Landay (poetry): Pronunciation/Etymology

 In Pashto, "landay (LAND-ee)" means "short, poisonous snake," likely an allusion to its minimal length and use of sarcasm.
 Landays (or landai) often criticize traditions and gender roles.

 History

 Afghan culture values literature very highly, particularly classical Persian literature and Pashto literature and poetry.

-Landays were likely brought into Afghanistan by Indo-Aryans around 1700 CE.
-The short songs became popular among farmers and nomads.
-Landai are traditionally performed by women.

 Form

 There are few formal properties.
 Each landay consists of a single, twenty-two syllable couplet.
 There are nine syllables in the first lines, and thirteen syllables in the second.
 In Pashto, the poem ends on a "ma" or "na" sound.
 The lines do not generally rhyme.

 They are thought to be related to shloka.

 Like the couplets of a ghazal, landai in sequence work "independently and sometimes can be grouped with others according to subject matter."